Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale: Cross-Group Comparability of MCMS Results

 Table \ref{table:invariance} shows the goodness-of-fit indices for the progressively restricted models.
-The results show a good fit for the model without equality constraints, indicating that configural invariance is supported.
+The results show a good fit for the model without equality constraints, indicating that configural invariance holds.
 Full metric invariance was also achieved, indicating that the strength of the relationship between the items and constructs is the same across groups.
 Full scalar invariance could not be achieved.
 However, partial scalar invariance was achieved by releasing one intercept for the income groups (\emph{Am3}) and five intercepts in the countries (\emph{Am3}, \emph{ExMat2}, \emph{ExSoc3}, \emph{Introj2} and \emph{Ident2}).
-Achieving partial scalar invariance allows for factor means to be compared.
-However, Steinmetz' \cite{steinmetz2013analyzing} simulations showed that unequal intercepts may lead to wrong conclusions when comparing observed composite means across groups.
-Therefore, as only partial and not full scalar invariance was achieved for the MCMS, a comparison of the scale's latent factor means should rely on the model-implied means instead of observed composite means.
+Partial scalar invariance still allows for factor means to be compared as long as at least two intercepts per factor are invariant.
+Care should be taken, however, as Steinmetz' \cite{steinmetz2013analyzing} simulations showed that unequal intercepts may lead to erroneous conclusions about mean-level differences when comparing observed composite means across groups.
+Therefore, a cross-country or cross-income group comparison of crowdworker motivations measured with the MCMS should rely on the model-implied latent means, which take intercept non-invariance into account, instead of observed composite means.

+In sum, our analyses showed that the MCMS is well-suited for measuring the motivations of crowdworkers based in different countries.
+Furthermore, the invariance analyses indicated that the motivations measured with the MCMS can be used for a comparison of motivations across countries and across country income groups.